Charles Czeisler: Research interests

-Czeisler investigates how the physiological system works to reset the circadian pacemaker.
-His team discovered that light transduced by non-visual input (melanopsin activation) could reset the circadian clock in patients without sight.
-This indicated that some blind humans can entrain to light through non-visual photoreceptors (2007).
-Czeisler found that intrinsically photosensitive retinal ganglion cells (ipRGCs) influence both the circadian clock and visual perception, indicating that ipRGCs contribute to “visual” light perception even in the absence of rod and cone photoreceptors.
+Czeisler then led the discovery that light transduced by non-visual input (melanopsin activation) could reset the circadian clock in patients without sight.
+This indicated that some blind humans can entrain to light through non-visual photoreceptors.
+Czeisler found that intrinsically photosensitive retinal ganglion cells (ipRGCs) influence both the circadian clock and visual perception, indicating that ipRGCs contribute to "visual" light perception even in the absence of rod and cone photoreceptors.
 Significantly, this challenged the misconception that rod and cone photoreceptors were the sole receptors for photo-entrainment in humans.
 In 2002, Czeisler published a study that defended the long-held notion that mammals do not have extra-occular photoreceptors.
-The findings of his study definitively refute those of the famous 1998 Science publication, “Extraocular Circadian Phototransduction in Humans,” which found that bright light behind the knees can help regulated human circadian photoentrainment.
+The findings of his study definitively refuted those of the famous 1998 Science publication, "Extraocular Circadian Phototransduction in Humans," which had reported that bright light behind the knees can help regulated human circadian photoentrainment.
+Czeisler's study debunked the 1998 publication.

 Czeisler has examined the effects of sleep deprivation on the sleep-wake cycle and circadian rhythms, and how this impacts attention performance.
 He found that bright light duration impacts the circadian pacemaker, melatonin suppression, and sleepiness.
 He has also discovered that even room lighting can suppress melatonin production and its duration.
 Czeisler has also dedicated a portion of his career to examining the effects of light timing, duration, intensity, and wavelength on resetting the pacemaker through ipRGCs, which contain the photopigment melanopsin.

-Czeisler’s work has many important applications.
+Czeisler's work has many important applications.
 He showed that sleep deprivation could have adverse consequences affecting obesity and diabetes, among other health problems.
 He has also investigated the effects of chronic sleep deprivation and restriction, night shifts, and circadian disruption, on neurobehavioral performance and metabolism.
 Furthermore, Czeisler studied how sleep deprivation impairs the psychomotor performance of night shift workers (2009-2014), specifically surgeons (2009-2013) and residents (2010), police officers (2004-2008), and truck drivers (2012).
 Other research interests of his include studying wakefulness, sleep deprivation and how it can be prevented, and such influences on the clock as exercise and age.
-Czeisler’s research has been applied to medicine, space travel, and night occupations including shift-work.
+Czeisler's research has been applied to medicine, space travel, and night occupations including shift-work.

+As of August 2023, Czeisler has published more than 300 scientific articles, which have accumulated more than 80,000 citations, leading to an h-index of 138.